Is There a List of Foods to Avoid While Breastfeeding?

-It was believed that avoiding common food allergens (any substance that can cause an allergy), would decrease the risk of a baby developing allergic reactions.
-It was also believed that if the mother or close family had an allergic reaction to a specific food, that that food should be avoided while breastfeeding.
-BUT...Recent research suggests that the introduction of "culprit allergy foods" into your baby's diet in small amounts from the age of 4 months can prevent allergic reactions later on.
+It was believed that avoiding common food allergens (any substance that can cause an allergy) would decrease the risk of a baby developing allergic reactions.
+It was also believed that if the mother or close family had an allergic reaction to a specific food, that food should be avoided while breastfeeding.
+BUT...Recent research suggests that introducing culprit foods into your baby's diet in small amounts from 4 months can prevent allergic reactions later.
 A mother is now encouraged to eat these foods during pregnancy and breastfeeding unless she is allergic to a specific food.
 Reference for this new information: Allergies - Where are we now? & Early consumption of peanuts in infancy is associated with a low prevalence of peanut allergy.

 Some Common Culprit Foods Include:

-Beans, Cabbage, Cherries, Corn, Dairy products, Garlic, Onions, Shellfish, Tomato, Broccoli, Caffeine, Chocolate, Corn syrup, Eggs, Hot peppers, Peanuts, Soy and tofu, Wheat, Brussel sprouts, Cauliflower, Citrus fruits and juices, Cucumber, Food dyes, Iron and other supplements and medication, Prunes and Spicy food.
+Beans, Cabbage, Cherries, Corn, Dairy products, Garlic, Onions, Shellfish, Tomato, Broccoli, Caffeine, Chocolate, Corn syrup, Eggs, Hot peppers, Peanuts, Soy, tofu, Wheat, Brussel sprouts, Cauliflower, Citrus fruits and juices, Cucumber, Food dyes, Iron and other supplements and medication, Prunes, and Spicy food.